SalAlba/machine-learning/python/README.md

 # Learn Python
 [![License](https://img.shields.io/github/license/salalba/matplotlib)](https://github.com/SalAlba/matplotlib/blob/master/LICENSE)
-This project aims to introduce the Python programming language,we will go deep and explore python fetures.
+This project aims to introduce the Python programming language,we will go deep and explore python features.
+:warning: information/data in `<` `>` should be changed :warning:

 ## Authors